Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

-Beaver Builder is a feature-rich drag-and-drop content builder that’s meant to make all your content creation efforts in WordPress as hassle-free as possible.
+Beaver Builder is a feature-rich drag-and-drop page builder plugin that makes creating great-looking content in WordPress as hassle-free as possible.

-- you can build custom posts and pages by simply dragging and dropping elements on to a canvas
+- you can build custom posts and pages by dragging and dropping elements onto a canvas

 - you don’t need to code anything by hand, and HTML knowledge isn’t required

 - you can keep using your current WordPress theme

 - you get to see the results of your work right away.

 With all of the above, Beaver Builder should come in handy for the vast majority of users, site owners and WordPress developers.
 The main selling point is that it makes working with website content (and even creating websites from scratch) much faster and more efficient.

 Beaver Builder actually tackles one of the main issues with WordPress as a platform: The fact that it’s not overly friendly towards users who have no experience with websites — especially those who want to create great-looking content on their own.